Announcing 3 classes Carol will do in June of 2007 at the Hunger Mtn. Coop

 Make Your Own Knitting Needles

-($6.00 members/$8.00 non-members plus $2.00 mat. fee.)
 Using wooden dowels, wooden beads, sandpaper and indelible markers of several colors, we will create our own knitting needles that really work.
 These make great gifts!

 Make Your Own Felted Balls

-Using washed, carded wool for cores, and washed, dyed, carded multi-colored wool for warapping the outer layers, we will learn how to make felted balls using soap, water, and our hands to agitate the fibers.
+Using washed, carded wool for cores, and washed, dyed, carded multi-colored wool for wrapping the outer layers, we will learn how to make felted balls using soap, water, and our hands to agitate the fibers.
 Materials will be supplied.

 Using materials Carol provides, students will learn how to spin their own wool yarns using two or three different types of washed, carded wool roving and a wooden spindle.
 Extra roving may be purchased for at-home use.
+If you wish to purchase your own drop spindle it will be $10.00 additional.

 The focus of my business is teaching.